How to Sue for Whiplash after a Car Accident in Arlington

 Whiplash is one of the most common car accident injuries.
 Even in low-speed collisions, you can suffer whiplash injuries that can leave you with excruciating pain and discomfort, potentially for the rest of your life.
 If you discover that you suffered whiplash after a car accident, it might not be too late to talk to a lawyer about getting compensation for your injuries.

 Because medical bills, scans, rehabilitation, and other results of a whiplash injury can be expensive, it is important to take your car accident injury case to a personal injury attorney.
-The Arlington car accident attorneys at The Queenan Law Firm may be able to take your case and help you get the compensation you need for your whiplash injuries.
+An Arlington car accident lawyer at The Queenan Law Firm may be able to take your case and help you get the compensation you need for your whiplash injuries.
 Contact our attorneys today for a free consultation on your car accident case.

 The condition we call “whiplash” is actually a collection of injuries to the various parts of your neck.
 The neck consists of groups of muscles, ligaments, tendons, bones, and other tissue that work together to keep your head upright and let you look around.
-Whiplash and many other neck injuries usually affect more than one of these systems.
+Whiplash injuries and many other neck injuries usually affect more than one of these systems.
 This means that “whiplash” is not one, clear, specific injury, but rather a collection of muscle strains; tendon sprains; and injuries to the bones, discs between the bones, and nerves.